 Pedea may be less effective in very premature babies less than 27 weeks of gestational age.

 Serious skin reactions have been reported in association with Pedea treatment.
-You should stop taking Pedea and seek medical attention immediately, if you develop any skin rash, lesions of the mucous membranes, blisters or other signs of allergy since this can be the first signs of a very serious skin reaction.
+Your doctor should discontinue Pedea immediately, if any of the following side effects occur: skin rash, lesions of the mucous membranes, blisters or other signs of allergy since this can be the first signs of a very serious skin reaction.
 See section 4.

+Drug reaction with eosinophilia and systemic symptoms (DRESS syndrome) has been identified as a potential risk associated with ibuprofen.
+Your doctor should discontinue Pedea immediately, if any of the following side effects occur: skin rash, fever, swelling of lymph nodes and an increase of eosinophils (a type of white blood cells).

 Other medicines and Pedea